hantsy/rsocket-sample/docs/crud.md

 }
 ```

-Now, you can start the server application.
+Start the server application.

 ```bash
 mvn spring-boot:run
 ```

-Next, let's move to the client application.
+Now let's move to the client application.

-Similarly, generate a project template from [Spring Initializr](https://start.spring.io), in the *Dependencies* area, make sure you have choose *WebFlux*, *RSocket*, *Lombok*.
+Similarly, generate a project template from [Spring Initializr](https://start.spring.io), in the *Dependencies* area, ensure you have chosen  *WebFlux*, *RSocket*, *Lombok*.

-The client application is a generic Webflux application, but use `RSocketRequester` to shake hands with the RSocket server.
+The client application is a generic Webflux application, but uses `RSocketRequester` to shake hands with the RSocket server.

-Declare a `RSocketRequester` bean.
+Declare a `RSocketRequester` bean to connect localhost:7000 via the TCP protocol.

 ```java
 @Bean